 Try This Quick and Delicious Latin Inspired Scallop Ceviche Recipe

-Summer is just around the corner!
-This is a colorful, vibrant, zesty and most importantly, easy dish to make for the warm weather.
+Summer is here!
+This is a colorful, vibrant, zesty and most importantly, easy dish to make for sunny days.

 Ceviche, a Latin American dish typically made from fresh raw fish or seafood cured in fresh citrus juices has become very mainstream these days.
 Not only is it a relatively healthy dish, it is also quite easy to make as the “cooking” is all done with the citrus juice while allowing the dish to set in the refrigerator for a few hours.
 It’s the perfect dish to serve on a warm spring or summer day as it will keep you out of a hot kitchen.